 When submitting an article to the Beilstein Journal of Organic Chemistry authors are not charged any publication fee.
 All publication costs for the journal are covered completely by the Beilstein-Institut.
-To support rapid publication authors are required to submit new manuscripts via the secure Beilstein Publishing System.
+Authors are required to submit new manuscripts via the Beilstein Publishing System.
+The document Help for Authors serves as a guide to navigating the Beilstein Publishing System.
 The journal does not accept mailed hardcopy manuscripts or manuscripts submitted by email.
-A Submission Checklist is available to help authors to provide all relevant data and information.
+A Submission Checklist is available to help authors to ensure they have collected all relevant data and information.
 Authors can interrupt the submission process at any time.
 When returning to the Beilstein Publishing System, authors may select the manuscript concerned and continue where they stopped.

 The main manuscript must be provided as Microsoft Word (version 8 (Word 97) to version 16 (Word 2016)) document.

 Note that figures, schemes and tables should be included in the manuscript after the paragraph where they are first referenced.
 Chemical structures should preferably be embedded in their original chemical structure drawing file format (e.g. CDX for ChemDraw).

 Every manuscript submitted to the Beilstein Journal of Organic Chemistry has to be assigned by the authors to one of the following types of article: